tech-at-arl/Digital-Scholarship-Institute/June2017/README.md

-# ARL Digital Scholarship Institute
+# ARL Digital Scholarship Institute, June 2017
 Repository for course materials and related resources for the ARL Digital Scholarship Institute.

 ## Preparing for the Workshops